Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 This makes them potentially efficacious but also very narrow in terms of how they help.

-You can think of supplements as being less specific and more broad in how they impact your cells.
+You can think of supplements as being less specific and broader in how they impact your cells.

 The result is that you can take a supplement and experience multiple sets of positive effects.